-CARLOS Edwards has insisted he is the man to lead Ipswich Town’s promotion drive next season.
+CARLOS Edwards has insisted he is the man to lead Ipswich Town’s promotion drive next season click the following article.

 The right-back might not have seemed an obvious candidate when he took the armband for the first time at Portsmouth in February.